Twitter logo Facebook logo Email icon

 7

-Nowadays, films are completed weeks, months or even years before they get their premiere.
-Fantasia however was completed four hours before premiering in New York City on November 13th 1940.
-The final scene to be produced was flown to New York on the day of the premiere and edited into the film in time for its first showing.
+Fantasia was completed only four hours before its premiere in New York City on November 13, 1940.
+The final scene was flown to New York on the day of the premiere and edited into the film just in time.

 8